-Firstly, finely chop the onion, garlic, pepper and chillies, removing any seeds.
+Firstly, finely chop the onion, garlic, pepper, and chillies, removing any seeds.
 I like to use 2 red chillies, but it annoys me that to do this you have to buy them separately, as the packs always have 1 red and 2 green.
 So, today I’ve used one of each.
 It also annoys me that packs of peppers often have more green.
 No one likes the green ones, just like fruit pastels!
 Red and yellow all the way.

 Add these to a large saucepan, with a little cooking oil.
 I’m currently using a fry light spray.
 Thanks to the lies of the Wii fit board.

 Cook for a few minutes, until softened.
 Then add the mince.
 Fry quickly until browned.
 I drain some of the oil here.
-As even when I’m not being careful, it horrifies me slightly how much comes out.

 Add the red wine, bring to the boil and leave for around 3 minutes.